 Newcomers living in Canada need the ability to communicate in specific real life situations, such as at the grocery store, on the bus, or at the doctor.
-A focus on acquiring communication skills for these situations empowers newcomers to actively participate in their lives outside of home.
+A focus on acquiring communication skills for these situations empowers newcomers to actively integrate in their lives outside of the home.

 How are barriers to learning identified?

-Emotional: Mental health issues such as depression, anxiety, grief, or trauma.
+Well-being: Emotional issues such as anxiety, grief, or emotional distress.

 Academic: Limited, or disrupted formal education in a first language and/or out of school for an extended period.